 We found that water-popping is a technique that many flooring companies and finishers simply don’t use when finishing hardwood floors.
-Here at The Couture Floor Company, it’s one of the reasons why we stand out from the rest.
+It’s one of the reasons why we stand out from the rest.
 We don’t consider water-popping to be an “additional step,” we consider it a “necessary” one, when staining is involved.

 Staining and finishing any type of hardwood is a process that requires a lot of TLC, to say the least.
-Our expert flooring professionals, here at The Couture Floor Company, take great care when performing each and every step of the finishing process.
+Our experts take great care when performing each and every step of the finishing process.
 From the first pass of our sanding equipment, to the final coat of poly, our wood floor finishers focus on every last detail to ensure a quality and stunning final product.
 Our ultimate goal is providing our clients with a floor that they absolutely love.